 Cultism is a subject matter that is of national significance.
 It has permeated the country at an alarming rate, particularly the country's tertiary institutions.
 The normal vulnerability of the adolescent/youth to insecurity has been exacerbated by social and economic problems such as absence of employment opportunities, disregard for merit and ethnic favoritism, which refuse to abate in the Nigerian society (NPC, 2002:136-137).
 These are part of the reasons why the youth plunge into cultism as a means of their survival.
-The problem has been escalating during the last several years in our the selected newspaper gereened 2003 and the tertiary institutions as cultists terrorized both lecturers and students.
-(NPC, 2002:137).
+The problem has been escalating during the last several years in our tiary institutions as cultists rorized both lecturers and students.
+PC, 2002:137).